John E. Rickards: Career

 Rickards was elected Alderman of Butte in 1885.
 He was a member of the territorial legislature from 1888 to 1889, and was a delegate to the state constitutional convention in 1889.

 Rickards, a Republican, was elected as Montana's first lieutenant governor in 1888 at the same time that Joseph K. Toole, a Democrat, was chosen as Montana's first governor.
 He served from 1889 to 1893.

-Rickards served as the second Governor of Montana from 1893-97.
+Rickards served as the second Governor of Montana from 1893 to 1897.
 While continuing to build Montana's infrastructure, he is credited for overseeing the creation of the state legal code and the state board of education, and an anti-gambling bill was sanctioned during his tenure.

 After leaving office, Rickards moved to Berkeley, California and resumed his business career.
 Given an appointment to the Census Bureau in San Francisco, he was in that post for eighteen years.

 Death

 Rickards died of angina pectoris and chronic myocarditis at his Berkeley, Alameda County, California home on 26 December 1927.
 His death certificate notes that he was retired from a special appointment to the U.S. Agricultural Secretary.
 His cremains are interred at Chapel of the Chimes in Oakland, California.